chrismurrph/default-db-format/README.md

 For examples of **default db format** take a look at any of the source files in the `examples` package.
 Note that there are two types of map entries: refs and tables.
 The value of a ref entry is either an Ident or a vector of Idents.
 Table entries are where the actual data values are kept, using Idents to refer to other data values.
 Here the keys are easily recognisable because they are all `something\by-id`.
+See [here](https://github.com/omcljs/om/wiki/Components,-Identity-&-Normalization) for an explanation of normalization.

 ##### Internal version